 Volume refers to the vast amounts of data generated every second.
 This vast amount of data analyzed by the organization to improve decision-making.
 Big data solutions typically store and query hundreds of terabytes of data, and the total volume is probably growing by ten times every five years.

 For example, Facebook alone generates 25 TB data every day and NYSE spoons 1 billion TB.
 The storage capacity for storing Big data has been growing fast from terabytes to petabytes and petabytes to zettabytes.

 Variety refers to the different types of data - structured, unstructured and semi-structured data.
 In the past, all data that was created was structured data which can be fitted in tables or relational databases, such as financial data.
 But today, 90% of the data that is generated by an organization is unstructured (text, images, video, voice, etc.) data.

 Velocity refers to the speed at which the data is generated stored, analyzed and visualized.
-Big Data solutions allows you to analyze the data while it is being generated (sometimes referred to as in-memory analytics), without ever putting it into databases.
+Big Data solutions allow you to analyze the data while it is being generated (sometimes referred to as in-memory analytics), without ever putting it into databases.

 For example, just think of social media like Facebook or Twitter messages going viral in seconds.

 In the past, batch processing was the common practice where we receive an update from the database every night or even every week.
 Computers and servers required substantial time to process the data and update the databases.
 But in the Big Data era, data is created, analyzed and visualized in real-time or near real-time.

 The major challenges associated with Big Data are as follows:

 Apache Hadoop is an open-source software platform used for storage, processing and anlyzing extremely large data sets in a distributed environment using clusters of computers.
 Hadoop was born form Nutch search engine, created by Doug Cutting and Mike Cafarella in 2006 which was inspired by Google's research paper - MapReduce: Simplified Data Processing on Large Clusters.